shivaylamba/one-app/docs/recipes/Mocking-API-Calls.md

    - `dev-middleware.js`

    A `dev-middleware.js` file allows you to setup a custom middleware configuration.
 This file is created by default when [One App module generator](https://github.com/americanexpress/one-app-cli/tree/master/packages/generator-one-app-module) is used in generating the module.
 Ensure that [`parrot-middleware`](https://github.com/americanexpress/parrot/tree/master/packages/parrot-middleware) is installed.

+   **Running within One App.**

-   Use the `set-middleware` command to link your module's custom dev middleware file to One App, **run this command within One App.**
+   Use the `set-middleware` command to link your module's custom dev middleware file to One App

     ```bash
-    $ npm run set-middleware ../[module-name]/dev.middleware.js
+    npm run set-middleware [path-to-your-module]/dev.middleware.js
     ```

+   **Running with One App runner**

+    When using [one-app-runner](https://github.com/americanexpress/one-app-cli/tree/master/packages/one-app-runner), this can be setup within the package.json as follows:

+    ```json
+    "one-amex": {
+    "runner": {
+    "parrotMiddleware": "[path-to-your-module]/dev.middleware.js"
+    }
+    ```

-    The files contains the following parrot configurations.
+    The file `dev-middleware.js` contains the following parrot configurations.

     ```javascript
     const parrot = require('parrot-middleware');